 Yes.
 The Baldrige Criteria include many factors that contribute to financial performance, including business decisions and strategies that lead to better market performance, gains in market share, and customer retention and satisfaction.
 Organizations are urged to use financial information, including profit trends, in analyzing and reporting on improved overall performance and to look for the connection between the two.

 Does the Baldrige Award amount to a product or service endorsement for the Baldrige Award recipients?

-No. The Baldrige Award is given because an organization has shown it has an outstanding system for managing its products, services, human resources, and customer relationships.
+No. The Baldrige Award is given because an organization has shown it has an outstanding system for managing its products, services, human resources, and customer (including student and patient) relationships.
 As part of the evaluation, an organization is asked to describe its system for assuring the quality of its goods and services.
 It also must supply information on quality improvement and customer engagement efforts and results.
 That does not mean that a recipient’s products or services are endorsed.

 Why are the Baldrige Award recipients asked to share their successful strategies?